Quantum Temporal Fusion Transformer: Quantum Temporal Fusion Transformers

 We present a quantum routine that is repeatedly applied within the ZZ Feature Map.
-Let $v_i$ and $v_j$ denote the $i$-th and the $j$-th component of the inputs vector $\bm v$.
-For each such pair $(v_i, v_j)$, the routine applies the following sequence of quantum operation: two CNOT gates with target qubits $j$ and control qubit $i$, and in between two CNOT gate applies a phase gate with an angle $2 * \psi (v_i, v_j)$ to the $j$-th qubit.
+Let $v_i$ and $v_j$ denote the $i$-th and the $j$-th component of the input vector $\bm v$.
+For each such pair $(v_i, v_j)$, the routine applies the following sequence of quantum operations: two CNOT gates with target qubits $j$ and control qubit $i$, and between the two CNOT gates applies a phase gate with an angle $2 * \psi (v_i, v_j)$ to the $j$-th qubit.
 Here is the Figure.

-The outputs of phase gates are passed through the above quantum routine in the following sequential order: $(v_1,v_2),\dots, (v_1,v_n), (v_2,v_3), \dots, (v_2,v_n), \dots\, (v_k,v_{k+1}),\dots, (v_k,v_n), \dots, (v_{n-1},v_n)$.
+The outputs of phase gates are passed through the above quantum routine in the following sequential order: $(v_1,v_2),\dots, (v_1,v_n), (v_2,v_3), \dots, (v_2,v_n),$ $\dots$ $\, (v_k,v_{k+1}),\dots, (v_k,v_n), \dots, (v_{n-1},v_n)$.

-But why do we use ZZ Feature Map as a data encoding scheme in variational circuits?
-As noted in reference~\cite{schuld2019quantum, havlivcek2019supervised}, this feature map offers several key advantages that leverage the computational power of the variational circuit, particularly in the context of machine learning tasks.
-The ZZ Feature Map provides nonlinear data encoding by mapping the data into a high-dimensional space.
+As noted in reference~\cite{schuld2019quantum, havlivcek2019supervised}, this ZZ Feature Map offers several key advantages that leverage the computational power of the variational circuit, particularly in the context of machine learning tasks.
+This feature map provides nonlinear data encoding by mapping, where the data is projected into a high-dimensional space.
 Its structure enables the exploration of a larger portion of the Hilbert space, allowing it to capture more complex relationships within the data.
-Sometimes it also provides a better starting point for the variational layer.
+It also provides a better starting point for the variational layer.